dotnetcore/EasyCaching/README.md

 ### Step 1 : Install the package

-Choose one kind of caching provider that you need and install it via Nuget.
+Choose caching provider that you need and install it via Nuget.

 ```
 Install-Package EasyCaching.InMemory